 One 2008 recipient was the Sophia Project in Oakland, CA program that serves children and families who are at risk of recurring homelessness, told FruitGuys News, “Our families received the fruit and were very grateful for it.
 In these very distressing economical times, having wonderful fresh fruit is the treat of treats,” Peterson added, “We are grateful for the opportunity to be able to encourage their fruit consumption at home.
 In some cases, our families were able to share with their extended families and with their neighbors, so the circle of your generosity was wide indeed.”

-Farm Steward: Got bees?
+Got bees?
 The first Farm Steward project was in April 2008 when Torrey Olsen of Gabriel Farm, a fabulous grower of Asian Pears, in Sebastopol, CA, mentioned that he was having trouble with pollinating his orchard and had to pay to have pollinators trucked in.
 Next scene: four beehives are being installed at Gabriel Farm and Torrey has become a beekeeper!
-The Farm Steward program helps farmers become more environmentally sustainable and economically stable.
+The Farm Steward program (now part of The FruitGuys Community Fund) helps farmers become more environmentally sustainable and economically stable.
 Past projects have included donating and installing owl and bat boxes for natural pest control at farms on the East and West coasts.

 - March 2011: FruitGuys volunteers joined Cub Scouts from Santa Rosa and participants from the Volunteer Center for Sonoma County at Gabriel Farm in Sebastopol, CA to plant and mulch about 500 trees that will provide habitat, nectar, and pollen to native insects and hopefully boost their declining populations.